zilliztech/zdoc/docs/tutorials/cluster/create-cluster.md

         - **CU Type**: Select a CU Type that aligns with your cluster's performance requirements.
 For more information, refer to [Select the Right CU](./cu-types-explained).

         - **CU Size**: Select the total size of the cluster in terms of CUs.

+    - **Cloud Backup**: Decide whether to enable automatic cloud backup for safeguarding the data stored within your cluster, ensuring data persistence and recovery capabilities in case of failures.

 1. Click **Create Cluster**.
 You'll be redirected to a dialog showcasing the public endpoint and token for your cluster access.
 Keep these details safe.